lucataco/serverless-whisper-medium-pt/README.md

 # 🍌 Banana Serverless

-This repo gives a framework to serve ML models in production using simple HTTP servers.
+This repo provides a basic template for using jlondonobo's whisper-medium-pt on Banana's serverless GPU platform.
+Ready for 1-Click deploy.
+The original model can be found on Huggingface [here](https://huggingface.co/jlondonobo/whisper-medium-pt)

 # Quickstart
 **[Follow the quickstart guide in Banana's documentation to use this repo](https://docs.banana.dev/banana-docs/quickstart).**